Veterans Resource Center

 San José City College Veterans Resource Center (VRC)

-New Veteran students and/or their dependents who are eligible to receive educational benefits must complete the following steps:
+New veteran students and their dependents who are eligible to receive educational benefits must complete the following steps:

-Meet with Sophia Partida, School certifying Official, to provide the following required documents:
+Meet with Sophia Partida, VA Certifying Official, and provide the following required documentation:

 - All unofficial academic transcripts from other colleges attended

-- Meet with a Veterans counselor to complete the 2-year comprehensive Ed.
-Plan (** The US Department of Veteran Affairs requires you select a major/objective**)
+- A completed comprehensive student education plan (meet with a Veterans Counselor to complete this — the U.S. Department of Veterans Affairs requires you to select a declared major or objective)

 - Register for classes